 The unique risks of audio deepfakes

 Voice cloning from a few seconds of audio is basically a solved problem now.
-ElevenLabs and its competitors keep getting better, adoption keeps growing, and the uncomfortable truth is that human ears are not equipped to tell the difference—especially under real-world conditions like a noisy phone call or an emotionally charged conversation.
+ElevenLabs and its competitors keep getting better, adoption keeps growing, and the uncomfortable truth is that our ears just aren't equipped to tell the difference.
+Especially in real-world conditions like a noisy phone call or a conversation where you're emotionally off-balance.
+This one concerns me more than image or video deepfakes because the attack surface is so much more personal.

 We're terrible at spotting fake voices